 Instructions

-- 1. Pick over the split peas, and rinse well in a colander, drain well.
+- 1. Pick over the split peas, and remove any debris.
 2. Add bacon to a large soup pot or Dutch oven and cook over medium heat for 5-10 minutes, until most of the fat is rendered, but not crisp.
 3. Add the olive oil, onion, celery and carrot to the pot.
 Season with salt and pepper, and cook 5 minutes, until slightly softened.
 4. Add the garlic and cook 1 minute, until just fragrant.
-5. Add the chicken stock, water, ham hock, green split peas, dried thyme and bay leaves.
+5. Add the chicken stock, water, ham hock, green split peas, dried thyme, bay leaves and Herbs de Provence.
 Bring heat to high and bring to boil.
 6. Reduce heat to low, cover and cook for 2 hours.
 7. Remove ham hock with tongs to a cutting board.
 Allow to cool slightly, then shred ham meat, and discard fat and bones.
-8. Add ham to pot and stir.
+8. Remove bay leaves and discard.
+Add ham to pot and stir.
+Season to taste with more salt and pepper, and serve.
+Crockpot Method:1.
+Pick over the split peas, and remove any debris.2.
+Cook bacon until rendered and cook through, drain on paper towels.
+3. Add the drained bacon, onion, celery, carrot, garlic, chicken stock, water, ham hock, green split peas, dried thyme, bay leaves and Herbs de Provence to the crockpot.
+6. Cook on high for 4 hours, or low for 8 hours.7.
+Carefully remove ham hock with tongs to a cutting board.
+Allow to cool slightly, then shred ham meat, and discard fat and bones.
+Return meat to crockpot and stir.
+8. Remove bay leaves and discard.
 Season to taste with more salt and pepper, and serve.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.